OnzinBoop/clean-install/README.md

-## run the folowing commands in the root directory:
- - `composer install`
- - `php artisan key:generate`
- - `php artisan ui bootstrap --auth`
- - `npm install`
- - `npm run watch`

- ## To run a php webserver run:
- `php artisan serve`
+# This is a clean Laravel 8 install with a Bootstrap template.

+The fastest and easiest way to start is by running the bat-file like this: "{Path-to-project}>setup.bat"

  ## Errors:
  If you get an memory error go to [this page](https://getcomposer.org/doc/articles/troubleshooting.md#memory-limit-errors)

- This is a clean Laravel 8 install with a Bootstrap template.